claudio-dg/hil-serl-hiro/examples/README.md

 ## ```Practical Experiences in Robot Training / Data Collection```

 ### 1. 📷 Importance of Fixed & Consistent Cameras 📷
-- Risk of **overfitting to camera angles** → it is crucial to maintain _consistent camera positioning from data collection through training_.
+- **Overfitting to camera angles** → it is crucial to maintain _consistent camera positioning from data collection through training_.
 - **Alternative**: fine-tuning with multiple camera angles to promote generalization, although this becomes **computationally demanding** due to the added variability.

 ---